-Transportation Transport and business travel account for a significant portion of Elekta's environmental impact.
-A Group-wide logistics platform, Logistics Control Tower, is used to reduce this environmental impact by, for example, reducing the amount of transportation, controlling the freight distribution between various transport modes, reducing packaging sizes and streamlining the delivery of spare parts.
-During the year, a successful transport project for using containers more effectively continued, which led to fewer containers being used and consequently both environmental impact, and transport costs were reduced.
+Transport and business travel account for a significant portion of Elekta's environmental impact.
+A Group-wide logistics platform, Logistics Control Tower, is used to reduce this environmental impact by, for example. reducing the amount of transportation, controlling the freight distribution between various transport modes, reducing packaging sizes and streamlining the delivery of spare parts.
+During the year, a successful transport project for using containers fewer containers being used and conand transport costs were reduced.